Harry Armstrong (diplomat): Personal life

 On 21 November 1912 Armstrong married Margaret Hanway (1877–1953), who became known for her involvement in Catholic charities of New York.
 She was a daughter of Irish-born editor and writer Patrick J. Hanway and her mother who grew up in a Brooklyn home where Walt Whitman was a frequent guest.
 She was decorated by His Holiness Pope Pius XII with the Pro Ecclesia et Pontifice medal in 1942.

 Armstrong was a member of Raleigh Club in London and the Calumet Club in New York.
 He was elected to the Century Association on 3 March 1917 after being proposed for admission by Eustace Conway and Charles C. Barrows.

 Sir Harry died of pneumonia on 6 February 1938 at his son's home in Port Washington, New York, and was buried at Holy Cross Cemetery, Brooklyn.
 His widow died at their home in Port Washington in 1953.

 Honours

-On 8 November 1923, Armstrong was awarded a Knight Commandership of the Order of the British Empire.
-He was also awarded a Knight Commandership of the Order of St Michael and St George in 1931.
+In the 1923 Birthday Honours, Armstrong was appointed a Knight Commander of the Order of the British Empire (KBE).
+He was also appointed a Knight Commandership of the Order of St Michael and St George in 1931.